 More Vignettes & Applying to multiple clips in Color

 Tutorial showing how to use Film Wash Color Effects for Apple Color.
 We add tweaks.
 We then look at using Film Wash just as part of your overall color-correcting strategy.
 Finally, we duplicate the grade quickly across multiple shots.

 Blooming Highlights & Dynamic B&W in Color

 Tutorial for Film Wash and Apple Color.
 We quickly balance a shot up before adding a bloom to the highlights.
-Finally we look through some of the Film Wash effects to create unique color to black & white effect, including a stunning graphic, comic-book red.
+Finally, we look through some of the Film Wash effects to create unique color to black & white effects, including a stunning graphic, comic-book red.

-Color correcting not only can be used to save poorly shot hdslr footage but is also useful when trying to direct your audiences eye and controlling their mood.
+Color correcting not only can be used to save poorly shot DSLR footage but is also useful when trying to direct your audience’s eye and control their mood.
 Please feel free to share any more tutorials you come across in the comments.
-Or if you're looking for something specific you can also ask me in comments.
+Or if you’re looking for something specific you can also ask me in the comments.
 I work with video 10 hours a day almost every day doing tv spots and trailers so feel free to ask me anything.